Hierarchy of Needs from a Creativity Coach

 As theorists do in psychology, they have debated Maslow’s ideas over the years, some agreeing, others disagreeing and most somewhere in between.
 In my experience, the top three layers of the pyramid (self actualization, esteem, and love and belonging) can overlap and change order depending on any number of personal variables.
 But, the bottom two, physiological and safety, stay fairly consistently primary needs that must be satisfied before the other three.
 Physiological needs are generally where I categorize some of the self-care fundamentals I teach my patients, like eating 3 meals a day, sleeping 7 hours each night, keeping your body healthy and active, and so on.
 In accordance with Maslow, I maintain that these needs must be met before much progress can be made anywhere else (need to improve a relationship?
 Make sure you are meeting your own basic needs first!).

-In summary, do not underestimate the power and importance of being creative.
+Do not underestimate the power and importance of being creative.
 Feeling down?
 Ask yourself how creative you have been.
 Think about some of your happier and more fulfilled periods in life- how creative were you then?
 Creativity is your superpower and your gasoline.
-In your next session, evaluate the level of creativity in your life and strategize how to use it to heal and be well!
+Evaluate the level of creativity in your life.
+In Creativity Counseling and Creativity Coaching, you can and strategize how to prioritize your creativity to heal and be well!

 The information provided in this blog is from my own clinical experiences and training.
 It is intended to supplement your clinical care.
 Never make major life changes before consulting with your treatment team.
 If you are unsure of your safety or wellbeing, do not hesitate to get help immediately.